yliao-dev/yueting-website/src/data/thoughts/post1.md

 Meaning also has directionality.
 It brings a goal close enough to focus on, and it connects past experience, present action, and future expectation into a single continuous line rather than scattered fragments.
 Adler’s teleological psychology echoes this: human experience organizes itself around the goals we hold, and those goals shape how we move through the world.

 Camus reminded us in _The Myth of Sisyphus_ that freedom lies not in predetermined purpose but in the act of living.
-Yet Meaning is not an enemy of life; it grows from its very texture. _To love life and to love the Meaning one shapes within it are not contradictions._ Meaning is a direction in which life can flow.
+Meaning is not an enemy of life; it grows from its very texture. _To love life and to love the Meaning one shapes within it are not contradictions. \_Meaning is an inner light that turns void into direction._

 ### The Pursuit of Meaning